tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - PD-1 PD-L1 interaction promotes TE cell exhaustion, supports conversion of TE cells into suppressive T<sub>reg</sub> cells
  - irAEs are frequent in patients treated with ICIs (~90% of patients treated with PD-1 blockade and/or CTLA-4 blockade), severe/life threatening (grades 3/4, respectively) irAEs in fewer but still many patients
  - at baseline, patients with arthritis had less cells with features of CD8 T<sub>CM</sub> cells, patients with pneumonitis had more CD4 T<sub>H2</sub> cells, patients with thyroiditis had more CD4 T<sub>H17</sub> cells, so **different populations of T cells are associated with different irAEs, and quantification/characterization of T cell populations before ICI treatment can serve as predictive biomarkers**
+# Single cell T cell receptor sequencing: techniques and future challenges
+ - alpha beta T cells are > 90% of T cell population; gamma delta T cells are less diverse and aren't MHC-restricted and are involved in innate-like responses instead
+ - D-J joining happens first, then V-D-J joining for TCR beta
+ - CDR1-2 in V gene, CDR3 at junction of V, (D), and J
+ - first sequencing-based techniques to look at CDR3 looked at CDR3 length distributions (electrophoresis of PCR fragments from amplifying across CDR3), Gaussian (normal) distribution with polyclonal TCRs and skewed with clonal enrichment
 # Single-gene negative binomial regression models for RNA-Seq data with higher-order asymptotic inference
 # SLC7A7 is a prognostic biomarker correlated with immune infiltrates in non-small cell lung cancer
  - SLC7A7 expression associated with poor overall survival in lung cancer patients, positively correlated with immune cell infiltration